PhilipNaveen/Microwave/README.md

 These are the microwave's flow commands:

--'mmm` and `MMM`: Allow for conditional execution based on the timer status.
+- `mmm` and `MMM`: Allow for conditional execution based on the timer status.
--'mMM`: Pause cooking and resume from the previous pause point.
+- `mMM`: Pause cooking and resume from the previous pause point.

 ## Examples